2 ZERO HUNGER

 Key Initiatives

-• Halal Food Program
+• Halal Food Programme

-The university operates a Halal food program through cooperative cafeterias, offering certified Halal meals such as Halal curry and tandoori chicken.
-A dedicated Halal corner at the Central Cafeteria is available on weekdays (11:00-14:00), ensuring that Muslim students can enjoy affordable meals aligned with their dietary practices without the need to cook for themselves.
+The university operates a Halal food programme through cooperative cafeterias, offering certified Halal meals such as Halal curry and tandoori chicken.
+A dedicated Halal corner at the Central Cafeteria is available on weekdays (11:00–14:00), ensuring that Muslim students can enjoy affordable meals aligned with their dietary practices without the need to cook for themselves.

 Hokkaido University Halal Food Program